-14 Are there any legal requirements that may impact the ability of a private equity firm to acquire control of a public or private company?
+Are there any legal requirements that may impact the ability of a private equity firm to acquire control of a public or private company?

-The applicable competition and regulatory approvals (including any foreign investment restrictions) concern the acquisition of controlling stakes of both public and private companies by private equity firms (see also question 18).
+The applicable competition and regulatory approvals (including any foreign investment restrictions) concern the acquisition of controlling stakes of both public and private companies by private equity firms.

-Moreover, when acquiring control of a private company, restrictions on the transfer of shares set forth by law, by the articles of association and by the relevant shareholders' agreement, if and when applicable, must be taken into account.
+Moreover, when acquiring control of a private company, restrictions on the transfer of shares set forth by law, by the articles of association and by the relevant shareholders' agreement, if and when applicable, must be taken into account